ameetgohil/signalflip-js/BasicTestbench.md

 ```

 ## Create the counter.sv file
-This file can saved anywhere but for this tutorial we will create a new folder called verilogsrc and save it there (counter_tb->verilogsrc->counter.sv)
+The counter.sv file can saved anywhere, but for this tutorial, we will create a new folder called verilogsrc and save it there (counter_tb->verilogsrc->counter.sv)
 ```systemverilog
 module counter
   (input wire en,